cnnradams/3DMaze-NewUnityProject/README.txt

 Output:
 The output will be 'u' for up, 'd' for down, 'l' for left, 'r' for right, 'Z' for upstairs, 'z' for downstairs.
 Starting at the starting point, this should bring you to the end.

+Looking at source files:
+You can look at our source files without an IDE, but also added Eclipse project files that can be opened as an Eclipse Project